Wisconsin Avenue Line: Background

-Routes D80 and D82 operates between the Friendship Heights station of the Red Line of the Washington Metro and Washington Union Station (D80) or Potomac Park (D82), running every 10 to 12 minutes between 6 a.m. and 9 p.m. on weekdays.
-In addition, Route D80 operates on weekends every 10 minutes during the day and 15 - 20 minutes after 9 p.m. daily.
+Routes D80 and D82 operate between the Friendship Heights station of the Red Line of the Washington Metro and Washington Union Station (D80) or Potomac Park (D82), running every 10 to 12 minutes between 6 AM and 9 PM on weekdays.
+In addition, Route D80 operates on weekends every 10 minutes during the day and 15 to 20 minutes after 9 PM daily.
 Route D80 trips are roughly 60 minutes long, while Route D82 trips are 45 minutes long.
+Route D80 operates 24 hours daily, while Route D82 operates during the weekday peak hours only.

-The routes operate out of WMATA's Western division with overnight service operating out of Montgomery division.
+The routes operate out of WMATA's Western division with overnight Route D80 service operating out of Montgomery division.